This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-The Commonwealth of Puerto Rico (the U.S. territory located roughly 1,000 miles southeast of Florida) is honored on the 2nd quarter dollar of 2009.
+The second U.S. Territory quarter features the Commonwealth of Puerto Rico — the U.S. territory that is located roughly 1,000 miles southeast of Florida.

 Here’s everything you want to know about the Puerto Rico quarter…